jenapp/inomial/docs/graphql/enums/directivelocation.rst

 __DirectiveLocation
 ===================

-An enum describing valid locations where a directive can be placed
+An enum describing valid locations where a directive can be placed.

 ::